dappy-studio/gitcoin-passport-discourse-plugin/README.md

 2. Go to the plugins tab
 3. Click the "Settings" button on "discourse-gitcoin-passport" plugin

-   Note: If you do now see this plugin, it means the installation of the plugin wasn't successful.
+   Note: If you do not see this plugin, it means the installation of the plugin wasn't successful.
 Please go back to "Install the Plugin" section.
 5. Enable Gitcoin Passport by checking the "Enable Gitcoin Passport?" checkbox

 ## Setup Gitcoin Passport API key and scorer ID